Industrial Gothic

-Industrial Gothic is a five-issue comic book limited series written and illustrated by Ted McKeever.
-It was published in 1995 by Vertigo, edited by Lou Stathis.
+Industrial Gothic is a five-issue creator-owned comic book limited series written and illustrated by Ted McKeever.
+It was published in 1995 by DC's Vertigo imprint, edited by Lou Stathis.

 Story

 Pencil and Nickel are two inmates of a prison in a dystopian society in which ugliness is a crime.
 Pencil was born in the prison; Nickel is incarcerated there because she has no arms or legs.
 They decide to escape, in order to find a semi-mythical place called The Aluminium Tower, in which everyone is accepted no matter what they look like.